interactivereport/RNASequest/README.md

 EAinit A/path/to/a/DNAnexus/result/folder
 ```
 The execution of above command will create a sub-folder (QuickOmics_[timestamp]) in the specified DNAnexus result folder.
-There will be four files in the folder:
+There will be five files in the folder:
     - compareInfo.csv: an empty comparison definition file (with header).
 Please fill in this file before ```EArun``` call.
     - config.yml: a config fill specifies the parameters of the ```EAqc``` and ```EArun```.
 Please update **covariates_adjust** after ```EAqc```.
     - geneAnnotation.csv: a gene annotation file including gene symbol.
     - sampleMeta.csv: a sample meta information file, please feel free to add additional columns whose column names should be considered to be added into **covariates_check** in *config.yml*.
+    - alignQC.pdf: plots generated from alignment QC metrics.

 **_Please pay attention on the std out messages._**